prashamshah115/cse15l-lab-reports/Lab_Report.md

     Hello.class  Hello.java  messages  README
     [user@sahara ~]$

+The working directory when running this command was 'home'.
+The ls command is used to print the contents of the current directory.
+Here, since we have provided lecture1 as the directory, it prints out the names of the files in lecture1.
+The output is *not* an error.

 ## An example of using the command with a path to a file as an argument.

 *The command*